 This brick veneer siding cost estimate includes retail costs for materials needed plus the labor cost of pro installation.
-We compare brick veneer siding costs with other reliable estimate sites.
-And there is a place for homeowner-submitted siding costs below.
+We compare brick veneer siding costs with other reliable sources, including our own expertise and that of pro’s who have reviewed it.
 We’d love to have you return to Costimates when your faux brick siding project is complete to share your cost for the benefit of other readers.

 Brick Veneer Siding Price Factors